The Shame of the States: Sources and influences

 Deutsch gathered his source material between 1944 and 1947.
 Several of the interviewees he quotes were conscientious objectors (COs), assigned as staffers to state mental hospitals in lieu of military service.
 The National Mental Health Foundation which Deutsch describes in the penultimate chapter was in fact founded by a group of these CO attendants.
-Deutsch himself also felt the end of World War II keenly, as a significant amount of his research and writing in 1945 was concentrated on conditions in veterans’ hospitals, with regards to both physical and psychiatric facilities—much what he discovered was published as a series on the maltreatment of veterans for the PM.
+Deutsch himself also felt the end of World War II keenly, as a significant amount of his research and writing in 1945 was concentrated on conditions in veterans' hospitals, with regards to both physical and psychiatric facilities—much what he discovered was published as a series on the maltreatment of veterans for the PM.
 The House World War Veterans Legislation Committee cited him for contempt of Congress in 1945 for refusing to reveal his sources within the Veterans Administration (though this citation was later rescinded).

-In his preface, Deutsch frames his book as an account of conditions that have not essentially changed despite the months that have passed since his original research, and which have in face worsened despite the “ambitious postwar planning programs.”
-Those programs, he writes, “have been blocked or dropped as a wave of budget retrenchment has hit one state after another, with resulting deterioration of services.
-Apparent budget increases are eaten up by inflationary costs.”
+In his preface, Deutsch frames his book as an account of conditions that have not essentially changed despite the months that have passed since his original research, and which have in fact worsened despite the "ambitious postwar planning programs."
+Those programs, he writes, "have been blocked or dropped as a wave of budget retrenchment has hit one state after another, with resulting deterioration of services.
+Apparent budget increases are eaten up by inflationary costs."
 In this regard, the postwar context within which Deutsch was writing was again significant.
 Though he acknowledges that already dire staff shortages were made worse by the drafting of hundreds of medical professionals, he characterizes accusations that hospital conditions were worsened because of the war, having previously been quite good, as simply false.

 Content

 The book is divided into six parts, with a total of twenty-two chapters.
-Within these chapters, Deutsch evaluates the conditions of twelve state hospitals for mental illness (both how their patients are cared for and the conditions under which they are required to operate), examines his society's current conceptions of mental illness and how the mentally ill are treated, examines the role of patients’ families, discusses how care for the mentally ill has evolved, declares how and why the current system is broken, and suggests how it might be reformed.
+Within these chapters, Deutsch evaluates the conditions of twelve state hospitals for mental illness (both how their patients are cared for and the conditions under which they are required to operate), examines his society's current conceptions of mental illness and how the mentally ill are treated, examines the role of patients' families, discusses how care for the mentally ill has evolved, declares how and why the current system is broken, and suggests how it might be reformed.